shoh-dev/fcnui/README.md

 ### cli

 The `cli` package is a Dart-based CLI tool that streamlines the process of working with fcnui.
-It contains all the necessary commands to initialize a project, add new components, and manage dependencies efficiently.
+It contains all the necessary commands to initialize a project, add new components.

 ### fcnui_base

 The `fcnui_base` package is the heart of fcnui.
-Written in Dart (Flutter), it provides developers with a comprehensive set of dependencies and default components.
-With this package, integrating stunning UI elements into your Flutter applications becomes seamless.
+Written in Dart (Flutter), it provides developers with a comprehensive set of dependencies.

 ### registry